-My big problem then, was not with being able to properly identify and appreciate a good man.
-Rather, it was that I was ready and willing to GO AND DO BIG THINGS FOR GOD, and David wasn’t any closer to selling his ’85 Honda Accord and moving to Africa with me.
+My big problem wasn’t with being able to identify and appreciate a decent man.
+Rather, it was that I was ready and willing to GO AND DO BIG THINGS FOR GOD and David wasn’t any closer to selling his ’85 Honda Accord and moving to Africa with me.

-“Argh, God!?
+“Argh!!
+God!?
 How can I marry a man who doesn’t share my call to serve you in an extraordinary way?
-Aren’t you the one who planted this longing in my heart?
+Aren’t you the one who planted this in my heart?
 Is this some sort of test?
 A sign from heaven?
 A closed-door?
-An open window?
-A deal-breaker…?”
+A deal-breaker?”

 Lord have mercy.
 Lord hear my prayer.

 “God?!
 Are you listening?
-How can I make a decision to live a comfortable life while the rest of the world suffers?
+How can I make a decision to live a comfortable married suburban life while the rest of the world suffers?
 Am I selling out?
 Am I denying you?
-Is this what it means to be unequally yoked?
-I don’t understand why he doesn’t feel called to go (at all)?
-WHY WON’T HE GO?”
+I don’t understand why he doesn’t feel called to the suffering of the world?
+If he loves me (and if he loves you, Father) THEN WHY WON’T HE GO?”

-Friends, may I tell you a few things that I wish someone had told me back then, and that I still need to preach to myself often?
+But friends, may I tell you a few things that I wish someone had told me back then and that I still need to preach to myself often?